Pyhamza/Outsource2CBS_NEXT_App/README.md

 ## About The Project

-This repository contains all the content and code for [Ockam.io](https://www.ockam.io/).
+This repository contains all the content and code for [Outsource2Cbs](vercel App for now).

 ### Built With